Team America: World Police: Individuals parodied in the film

+[…] I was always kind of bewildered by Team America, I think because it's hard for us to understand what our images are in public, I think we're not good judges of that, and when I saw myself on screen just only able to say my own name and not really that well, I kind of wondered "Wow, is that how people perceive me?"
+At that point I just kind of was like, I'm a screenwriter and an actor, and like really?
+I can barely say my own name?
+So I was always bewildered by that, and I never talked to Trey and Matt about that.
+And incidentally, I believe those two are geniuses, and I don't use that word lightly.
+I think they are absolute geniuses, and what they've done is awesome and I'm a big fan of theirs, but I never quite understood that one.
+But I will say this.
+Those of us who were parodied in that video were parodied because we were against the Iraq war, and we went on the record against that war, and so history is on my side not theirs.

 Stone and Parker had earlier stated in an interview that they were inspired to give the Damon character that personality only after seeing the puppet that was made for him, which "looked kind of mentally deficient".

 Kim Jong Il, a noted film buff, never commented publicly about his depiction in Team America: World Police, although shortly after its release, North Korea asked the Czech Republic to ban the film.
 The country refused, calling the request an "effort to undermine the Czech Republic's post-Communist-era freedom".
 The filmmakers acknowledged this in a DVD extra and jokingly suggested he sings "I'm So Ronery".
 Michael Moore is depicted as a fat, hot dog-eating glutton who partakes in suicide bombing and is referred to as a "giant socialist weasel" by I.N.T.E.L.L.I.G.E.N.C.E.
 Stone explained the reason for this portrayal in an MSNBC interview: